Variational Monte Carlo with Large Patched Transformers: Results

 \subsection{Large, patched transformers}

 Based on the results with $p=2\times 2$, we expect even shorter computational runtimes and higher representation accuracies from larger patch sizes.
 However, as illustrated in \Fig{1}\textbf{d},\textbf{e}, the network output dimension scales exponentially with the input patch size, encoding the probability distribution over all possible patch states.
+This output scaling leads to the sampling cost scaling as $\mathcal{O}\left(2^pN/p\right)$ for the patched RNN and as $\mathcal{O}\left(N^2/p^2 +2^pN/p\right)$ for the patched TF network, as well as energy evaluation costs scaling as $\mathcal{O}\left(2^pN^2/p\right)$ and $\mathcal{O}\left(N^3/p^2+2^pN^2/p\right)$, respectively, see Methods.
 A hierarchical softmax approach is often used in image processing to efficiently address this exponential scaling~\cite{Morin2005}.
 Here we introduce large, patched transformers (LPTFs) as an alternative way to enable efficient patch size scaling.

 As shown in \Fig{1}\textbf{f}, the LPTF model uses a patched TF setup and passes the TF state into a patched RNN as the initial hidden state.
 The patched RNN splits the input patch into smaller sub-patches of size $p_{\mathrm{s}}=2\times 2$, reducing the output of the LPTF model to the probability distribution over the $2^{p_{\mathrm{s}}}=16$ sub-patch states, as further discussed in the Methods.
+The sampling complexity for this model is reduced to $\mathcal{O}\left(N^2/p^2+2^{p_{\mathrm{s}}}N/p_{\mathrm{s}}\right)$ and the energy evaluation complexity takes the form $\mathcal{O}\left(N^3/p^2+2^{p_{\mathrm{s}}}N^2/p_{\mathrm{s}}\right)$, as derived in the Methods section.
 Generally, we can use both the patched RNN and the patched TF architecture as base network and subnetwork.
 We choose this setup here to combine the high accuracies reached with the patched TF network for large system sizes with the computational efficiency of the patched RNN, which can still accurately represent small systems (see \Fig{2}\textbf{a}).
+Being a combination of a TF network and an RNN, the LPTF can similarly be modified to include complex phases as a second network output.

 In \Fig{2}\textbf{c},\textbf{d}, we compare the performance of the LPTF model to the previously considered network architectures, where we choose $p=4\times 4$ (purple) and $p=8\times 8$ (brown), with $p_{\mathrm{s}}=2\times 2$, using the same hyperparameters for all networks.
 These models require more training iterations than the patched TF architecture to converge but reach accuracies comparable to the patched RNN and the patched TF network.
 Even though more training iterations are required, the computational runtimes are reduced to $\tau\approx1\mathrm{h}$ for $N=8\times 8$, $p=4\times 4$, as well as $\tau\approx9\mathrm{h}$ and $\tau\approx4.5\mathrm{h}$ for $N=16\times 16$ with $p=4\times 4$ and $p=8\times 8$, respectively.
 Thus, overall, we obtain convergence within shorter computational runtime.